Discover some of the most breathtaking jewels!

 For this exceptional event, the Museum has partnered with the prestigious jewelry house Van Cleef & Arpels, which has, for the occasion, taken 250 of its most beautiful pieces out of its vaults.

-The Museum of Natural History, for its part, provided some 500 pieces….
+The Museum of Natural History, for its part, provided about 500 pieces….

 The whole visit is made easier by a very didactic scenography….